SteffenEger/multipleMany2ManyAligner/README.md

 ## REQUIREMENTS

   A bi-aligner, that is, an aligner that aligns pairs of strings/sequences.
-(In actuality, you only need bi-aligned training data)
+(In actuality, you only need bi-aligned training data.)

   Good bi-aligners can be found from e.g.: